-The governing body acknowledge that the fact that a child or young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children are LGBT can be targeted by other children.
-In some cases, a child who is perceived to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+The governing body acknowledge that the fact that a child or young person may be lesbian, gay or bisexual is not in itself an inherent risk factor for harm.
+However, children who are lesbian, gay or bisexual can be targeted by other children.
+In some cases, a child who is perceived to be lesbian, gay or bisexual (whether they are or not) can be just as vulnerable as children who are.

-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+Risks can be compounded where children who are lesbian, gay or bisexual lack a trusted adult with whom they can be open.
 Staff should therefore endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff.